 Are you science-curious?
 Do you like to learn while you color?
-Whether young or young-at-heart, ”We Want Our Genome Story Coloring Book” is for humans at any age.
-After all, as the First Gen to have our DNA data, we’re all students learning together.
+Whether young or not-so-much, ”We Want Our Genome Story Coloring Book” is for humans at any age.
+After all, as the First-Gen to have our DNA data, we’re all elementary students learning together.

 We Want Our Genome Story Coloring Book

-The Coloring Book has the first chapter of the ebook on 30 pages of high-quality, heavyweight paper.
-Use pencils, pastels, markers, and watercolors to color while you learn — and let your inner artist and scientist shine.
+The Coloring Book has delightful illustrations from the first chapter of the digital book.
+Plus, easy to understand explanations of the science of your genome.
+Use pencils, pastels, markers, and watercolors to let your inner artist and scientist shine.